JuliaMath/Roots.jl/doc/roots.md

 From a mathematical perspective, a zero is guaranteed for a *continuous* function.
 However, the computer algorithm doesn't assume continuity, it just looks for changes of sign.
 As such, the algorithm will  identify discontinuities, not just zeros.
-For example, here we see the vertical asymptote identified:
+For example:

 ```
 find_zero(x -> 1/x, (-1, 1))